vindimy/altcointip/README.md

 >__Note:__ Setting _reddit.scan.my-subreddits_ to false and not specifying _reddit.scan.these-subreddits_ will result in ALTcointip bot checking its inbox only.
 In such case the bot will rely on the Reddit Gold "mention" feature, where users "mention" bot's username when tipping (such as +/u/mybotuser 1 ltc).
 Reddit "mention" feature is the most reliable way to operate ALTcointip bot.

 * _misc.subtract-txfee_: If true, network transaction fee is subtracted from the amount specified (when required).
 Otherwise, it is added to the amount specified.
+If you'd like to disable transaction fees (not recommended), set _cc.COIN.txfee_ setting to `0.0` for particular _COIN_.

 * _regex.keywords_: Regular expressions that are used to recognize commands like tipping, info, and withdrawing.
 Make sure that your tipping keywords are unique on Reddit, otherwise it will conflict with other tip bots.

 * _kw_: Here you can define keywords that can be used in place of amount.
 You can specify a float value, or a string of Python code that will be executed (from within `CtbAction::__init()__`) to determine the value.
 The string of Python code should return a float.
-Don't forget to update _regex.amount.keyword_ when you make changes to to _kw_.
+Don't forget to update _regex.amount.keyword_ when you make changes to _kw_.

 * _logging_: Provide INFO-level and DEBUG-level filename to which ALTcointip bot will log its activity.
 On Unix/Linux, you can use `tail -f filename.log` to monitor the log file.